The death of a loved one is the tip of the iceberg and there is a glacier of change occurring within a family, often invisible to others.

 The death of a loved one can send shockwaves through a family’s health and wellbeing.
 It can be daunting and intimidating to engage with a bereaved person during this time, but it is important for them to know they are not alone and their community cares for them.

-Whether you are looking to bereaved children, parents, siblings or spouses, each family member is grieving their loss.
+Whether you are looking to support bereaved children, parents, siblings or spouses, each family member is grieving their loss.
 Each member may respond or grieve differently, but there are some common things you can do to be supportive.